- Rosh Hashanah Traditions

-It’s customary to wear white on the HIgh Holy Days.
+It’s customary to wear white on the High Holy Days.
 White is a symbol of purity.
-We are coming to our King pure, just like we done the shul, the bimah and ark in white.
+We are coming to our King pure.
+This is the reason that the shul, the Bimah, and Ark are in white.

 Do I Light Candles On Rosh Hashanah?

-As you are allowed to move fire you can light the candles from a pre exsisting flame and they should be lit by the time you sit down for the meal, unlike Shabbat where they need to be lit 18 minutes before sunset.
-Note, you are not allowed to blow out or extinguish the flame, so ensure that you have a place to put the match down, without putting it out first.
+As you are allowed to move fire you can light the candles from a pre-existing flame and they should be lit by the time you sit down for the meal, unlike Shabbat where they need to be lit 18 minutes before sunset.
+Note, you are not allowed to blow out or extinguish the flame, so ensure that you have a safe place to put the match down, where the flame can self extinguish.